 We also have a range of scooters, tricycles and ride-on toys for the children to use.

-In the pre-school full day sessions children have the opportunity to stay for their lunch.
+In the full day sessions children have the opportunity to stay for their lunch.
 This is a packed lunch provided by yourselves and we encourage this to be healthy and nutritious.
 The main benefit of this is that the children are prepared for when they start school and are used to eating in a group setting under adult supervision.

 Dropping off and collecting your child